hunterhu/archlinux-firefly/README.md

 # Prepare RK3288 bootloader

-In order to let RK3288 boot from SD card, you will need a later bootloader version; try boot the sdcard you created, if not booting, flash this one that I have included in the repo:
+In order to let RK3288 boot from SD card, you will need a later bootloader version; try boot the sdcard you created, if not , flash the one that I have included in the repo:

 ```bash